Skip to content

 That’s why, as Former Snohomish County Director of Planning and Development Services, Barb Mock, explains, it’s critical you engage your stakeholders early, and come to the table prepared to win some support.

-We spoke with Barb about exactly how she got buy-in for a new permitting system.
+We spoke with Barb about how exactly she got buy-in for a new permitting system.
 Here are her top 5 tips to get your stakeholders on board.

 In most cases, these will be the 3 most important stakeholders to engage:

 Elected officials have the authority, funding, and resources to get your project across the finish line.
-But don’t wait long to engage them: instead, involve them right from the start.
+But don’t wait long to engage them; instead, involve them right from the start.

 “The way to have a project crash is to not involve elected officials early on,” Barb said.